mobie/mobie.github.io/use-cases/clem.md

 Initial registrations were imported using the metadata from [SerialEM]() and [ec-CLEM]() software and the refined using MoBIE's transformation functionality.

 ## Exploring the project

+Open the project from [https://github.com/mobie/clem-example-project](https://github.com/mobie/clem-example-project).
+See ["Getting Started"]("../tutorials/explore_a_prject.md") for how to open a project in the MoBIE Fiji plugin.
+The project will open the default view, which shows the lowest magnification overview EM map.